kurtxavier11/ELK_Stack_Project_I/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
 Only the KA-ELK-Server1 machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Local Machine Public IP through TCP 5601

 Machines within the network can only be accessed by the Local Machine.
-- Which machine did you allow to access your ELK VM?
-What was its IP address?
+- Machines allowed to access my ELK VM:
   The Jump-Box-Provisioner IP: 10.0.0.4 via SSH port 22 Local Machine Public IP from port TCP 5601

-A summary of the access policies in place can be found in the table below.
+A summary of the access policies in place can be found in the table below:

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|